Home

 HR1386

-HR1386 is a double giant star in the constellation of Eridanus.
+HR1386 is a double giant star of spectral class K1 in the constellation of Eridanus.

 HR1386 visual magnitude is 6.39.
-Because of its reltive faintness, HR1386 should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its faintness, HR1386 is visible to the naked eye only from locations with very dark skies, while it is not visible at all from skies affected by light pollution.

 6.39